A summary of the Group’s Corporate Governance

 Details of the most recent Board Evaluation can be found within the Annual Report and Accounts.

-In order to develop an understanding of the views of major shareholders, the Board receives regular reports from the Chief Financial Officer and the Director of Investor Relations.
+In order to develop an understanding of the views of major shareholders, the Board receives regular reports from the Chief Financial Officer and the Group Investor Relations Director.

 The Chairman, the Group Chief Executive and the Chief Financial Officer have regular meetings with representatives of major shareholders.
 The Chairman of the Remuneration Committee also regularly meets the larger shareholders to listen to their views and discuss executive remuneration.

-In addition, we held a governance lunch in 2016 at which investors could meet various members of the Board, and all Directors are invited to attend investment analysts' and stockbrokers' briefings on the financial results.
+Directors are invited to attend investment analysts' and stockbrokers' briefings on the financial results events.
 All shareholders are encouraged to attend and participate in the Group's annual general meeting.

 Further details of the Group’s corporate governance arrangements are contained within the Annual Report and Accounts.